 Chivalry II | PS5 Review

-Chivalry II is published by Tripwire Interactive and developed by Torn Banner Studios.
+Chivalry II is developed by Torn Banner Studios and published by Tripwire Interactive.
 It is the successor to Chivalry: Medieval Warfare.
 It was released this week on ALL platforms including the previous generation of consoles and is cross-platform also.
 Chivalry II is a first-person, multiplayer, hack and slash game set in medieval times that is primarily made up of team-based objective game modes and to begin with, all I really need to say is it's an absolute treat of a game!
 With up to 64 people in a lobby, Chivalry II really shines and really captures (what I would imagine) to be the chaos on a real battlefield, just clusters of people hacking limbs off, heads rolling, and guts spilling.
 The game might be called "Chivalry" but being chivalrous was the last thing on my mind on starting this game.
-For the purpose of my review, I will be primarily talking about the PS5 version so there are likely some features that are not available to me yet that can be found on the PC version.
+For the purpose of my review, I will be primarily talking about the PlayStation 5 version so there are likely some features that are not available to me yet that can be found on the Windows PC version.

 With Chivalry II being online only, it's easy to assume that there isn't any story to this game, but that would be selling the game short and ignoring a wealth of lore that is actually behind it.
 Chivalry II is based in a place called Agatha which was originally ruled by the Agathian Knights.
 That was until the Mason Order came along and challenged their rule and quickly took over after they killed the Agathian king, which quickly pushed the bold Agathian army into hiding leaving the land free for the Mason Order to pillage and plunder at their own free will.
 The player can choose from either of these two factions to play as within the game.
 You could break it down further by saying the Agathians are like the noble knights and the Mason Order is like the ruffians or rebels.